-Verbal or b image Being insulting, abusive, offensive, hurtful; name-calling; spreading rumours; using sarcasm; using peer pressure on other students to make them act in ways that cause them to underachieve or to lose self esteem; hurtful teasing; 'banter'.
+Verbal or image by Being insulting, abusive, offensive, hurtful; name-calling; spreading rumours; using sarcasm; using peer pressure on other students to make them act in ways that cause them to underachieve or to lose self-esteem; hurtful teasing; 'banter'.
 It can be spoken or written.
-It can be placed on computers / mobile phones: mobile text messages or photographs /videos on camera phones/ social networking sites/ e-mails/ chat rooms/ websites.
-Physical Violence of any form - for example, pushing, kicking, punching, hitting Taking, damaging or hiding belongings Behaviour Behaviour (or non-verbal communication) which others find intimidating, unfriendly, threatening, tormenting; excluding from friendship or working groups Peer pressure to behave in inappropriate ways
+It can be placed on computers / mobile phones: via text messages or photographs/videos on smart phones/ social media applications/ e-mails/ chat rooms/ websites.
+Physical Violence of any form - for example, pushing, kicking, punching, hitting.
+Taking, damaging or hiding belongings Behaviour Behaviour (or non-verbal communication) which others find intimidating, unfriendly, threatening, tormenting; excluding from friendship or working groups.
+Peer pressure to behave in inappropriate ways